 2. The Planning

-See what you already have and make a checklist ahead of time so you don’t forget any necessities such as wood, charcoal, or gas for your grill, and other basics like napkins and ice.
+See what you already have and make a checklist ahead of time so that you don't forget any necessities such as wood, charcoal, or gas for your grill and other basics like napkins and ice.
 If your BBQ is outside, tell your friends who have allergies so they can plan ahead.

 3. The Grill

 Before you start, make sure your grill is clean.
 Burn off old grease with a new fire, scrape it with a wire brush and re-season it with fat or oil.
-No matter what medium you choose – wood, coal or gas – your barbecue needs to be hot before grilling.
+No matter what medium you choose – wood, coal or gas –your barbecue needs to be hot before grilling.

 4. The Preparation

-Side dishes such as vegetables can be chopped, steamed, boiled and grilled early.
-This will give you more time to socialize with your guests and reduce the amount of smoke that they inhale – people with allergies are typically more sensitive to irritants.
+Side dishes, such as vegetables can be chopped, steamed, boiled and grilled early.
+This will give you more time to socialize with your guests and reduce the amount of smoke that they inhale - people with allergies are typically more sensitive to irritants.

 5. The Meat

 Meat should always be cooked last and never cooked cold.
-Give the meat time to reach room temperature before it hits the grill so you can transfer the heat from the outside into the middle without burning it to a crisp in the process.
+Give the meat time to reach room temperature before it hits the grill so that you can transfer the heat from the outside into the middle without burning it to a crisp in the process.
 Once your meat is on the grill, only turn it when necessary.
-The more you poke, prod, flatten and flip, the less tasty the end result will be.
+The more you poke, prod, flatten and flip the less tasty the end result will be.
 Finally, when your meat is cooked, leave it to rest until the juices are reabsorbed.